 What advice would you give to undergrad students who are considering a graduate degree in this field?

 Go to the best, most demanding program that you get into, even if you have to knock down the door to get admitted.
-In my case, I had to talk my way into UM and did not become a full-status student of the Department of Political Science until after I had successfully completed a first semester as a non-degree student.
+In my case, I had to talk my way into U-M and did not become a full status student until after I had successfully completed a first semester as a non-degree student.